elvisimprsntr/siriproxy-redeye/README.md

 `vim ~/.siriproxy/config.yml`

+- Edit the reStation.yml to station names to channel number.  **Note: Repeat all the following steps if you make additional changes.**

+`vim siriproxy-redeye/lib/reStation.yml`

-- Edit the redeyeconfig.rb as you wish.  **Note: Repeat all the following steps if you make additional changes.**
+- Edit the reDefault.yml to specify the a default redeye/room/device/feed.  **Note: Repeat all the following steps if you make additional changes.**

-`vim siriproxy-redeye/lib/redeyeconfig.rb`
+`vim siriproxy-redeye/lib/reDefault.yml`

 - Bundle.  **Note: This will take awhile the first time while DNSSD gem compiles from source.**